 Bringing it all together: Training Pitch

-Increased visibility by embedding upgrades directly into the core loop.
+Increased visibility by embedding upgrades directly into the core loop through a central access point.

 Normalised upgrade behaviour through clearer access and daily-use framing.